pschaus/book_lepl1402/source/part1.rst

         }
     }

-Because "increaseSalary" is now a non-static method of "Employee", we can directly call it on the Employee object.
-Inside a method (or constructor), the :code:`this` keyword stands for the object for which the method has been called.
-Therefore, when we call the method with :code:`anna.increaseSalary(10000)`, the method will change the salary instance variable of the Anna object.
+Because :code:`increaseSalary` is now a non-static method of :code:`Employee`, we can directly call it on an Employee object.
+No parameter :code:`employee` is needed because, inside the method, the :code:`this` keyword is a reference to the object on which the method has been called.
+Therefore, we just write :code:`anna.increaseSalary(2000)` to change the salary of Anna.

 Restricting access
 ------------------

-The nice thing about our "increaseSalary" method is that we can make sure that raises are limited to 10000 Euro :) However, nobody stops the programmer to use our Employee class and manually change the salary:
+The nice thing about our :code:`increaseSalary` method is that we can make sure that raises are limited to 10000 Euro :) However, nobody stops the programmer to ignore that method and manually change the salary:

 .. code-block:: java

     Employee anna = new Employee("Anna", 45000, null);
-    anna.salary += 150000;   // ha!
+    anna.salary += 1500000;   // ha!

 This kind of mistake can quickly happen in a large program with hundreds of classes.
-We can prevent this by declaring the instance variable "salary" as :code:`private`:
+We can prevent this by declaring the instance variable :code:`salary` as :code:`private`:

 .. code-block:: java